 Additionally, Federal Services Assistance continues to support an annual grant to Palau for its annual single audit.

-Funding for the USPS contained within the Federal Services activity is largely maintained in recognition of the Palau Compact Section 432 Review Agreement.
 OIA will enter into a reimbursable agreement with the USPS for services provided to the FAS.
 Approximately \$600,000 of the request level will be granted to Palau for its single audit.